Home / Solar / Geothermal Heat Pump Installation Cost: Complete 2026 Homeowner Guide

 Groundwater Heat Pump Cost vs Closed-Loop Systems

-Groundwater heat pump cost varies depending on water availability and environmental regulations.
+Groundwater heat pump cost varies depending on water availability, installation complexity, and environmental regulations.

 Open-loop groundwater systems are often cheaper to install because they require less underground piping.
 However, they depend heavily on: